Dear Seniors,

 Dear Naresh,

-Your MBA(HR) with LLB degree is enough for HR.
-The qualification is not the sole criteria for any job without some experience.
+Your MBA (HR) with LLB degree is enough for HR.
+Qualification is not the sole criterion for any job without some experience.

 From India, Mumbai